Lincolnshire Premier League

-The Lincolnshire Premier League (referred to in some sources as Lincolnshire County Board Premier League and Lincolnshire Cricket Board Premier League) is the top level of competition for club cricket in Lincolnshire, England.
+The Lincolnshire Premier League (referred to in some sources as Lincolnshire County Board Premier League) was the top level of competition for club cricket in Lincolnshire, England between 2000 and 2025, the league ended in 2025 as part of the single league restructuring in Lincolnshire and the new Lincolnshire Premier Cricket League was formed.

 The league was created in the year 2000 as part of the full restructuring of club cricket by the ECB.
 As part of the restructuring each county was given the chance to create a premier league for top clubs in that county and create a better bridge between club cricket and county cricket.
 The leagues all play 50 over games and have featured both overseas, county and test cricketers.